JuliaLang/www.julialang.org/blog/_posts/2019-08-28-release-process.md

 - What a major release does allow, however, is fixing obvious API design mistakes—the kinds of bad, confusing APIs that everyone will be glad to be rid of.
 It also allows changing low-level things that will break some libraries, but which need to be broken in order to make really fundamental improvements to the language.
 Changes to Julia's AST representation and how macros work fall into this latter category.

 - My favorite example of a breaking change that I want to make in Julia 2.0 is to turn multithreading on by default instead of requiring the user to opt in.
-Technically this is breaking: if someone wrote thread-unsafe code in 1.x, assuming single-threaded execution by default, if we suddenly turn threading on in Julia 1.5, their code will stop working, breaking our SemVer compatibility promise for non-breaking minor releases.
+Technically this is breaking: if someone wrote thread-unsafe code in 1.x, assuming single-threaded execution by default, if we suddenly turn threading on in Julia 1.x, their code will stop working, breaking our SemVer compatibility promise for non-breaking minor releases.
 So we need to wait until 2.0 to flip that switch.

 # Long term support

 Some users are happy to upgrade Julia all the time to get the hottest new features as soon as they're ready.
-Some people are even happy to build Julia's master branch every day and try out new features before they may by fully baked.
+Some people are even happy to build Julia's master branch every day and try out new features before they may be fully baked.
 Others don't want to upgrade Julia more than every year or so, if that often.
 Ideally, we'd love to provide bug fixes forever for every minor release of Julia we've ever made.
 If we had infinite resources, we'd backport every bug fix to every old release branch it applies to.
 Realistically, however, we don't really have the capacity to maintain more than two active backport branches at a time.
 Always backporting to the oldest version around (`1.0.x` forever) seems wrong, though, since then people who want stability are then actively discouraged from upgrading or using new features _ever_.
 So we've decided on a compromise of having at most four active branches going at any time:

 - the **`master`** branch: where all development work happens, from bug fixes to new features and minor changes and eventually, when we start working on 2.0, breaking changes.